 You may be asking yourself, "What should I be thinking about as I plan my remodel?"
 Often, the idea of construction may be foreign to you as a homeowner, and you may not know exactly what it will entail.
 Homeowners have the tendency to rush into projects without thoroughly considering all the options, and how the project will affect their day-to-day lives.
+We like to ask homeowners to pose certain questions to themselves: "what irritates you the most about your bathroom/kitchen/primary suite?", "when you are home on the weekend what part of your home do you wish was different?", what makes you nervous to do a remodel in your home?".

 If you are reading this, you may be the researching type that wants to execute their home renovation flawlessly.
 The truth is that not every aspect will go perfectly, but there is hope that it can be an enjoyable process.
 In order to achieve that, here are three key components that you must ponder before remodeling.